snotskie/ttrpg/md/index.md

 ## Step Three: History
 <!-- _class: center -->

-> *Each character has a History Stat, made up of a number of narrative touchstones unique to them and only them!*
+> *Each character has a History Stat, made up of a number of narrative touchstones unique to only them!*
 > *&mdash;snotskie*

 ### History Stat